Tomographer/tomographer/README.md

 Tomographer Distribution Admin Tools
 ====================================

-This branch provides a script to create source distributions of the tomographer project.
-That's its sole purpose.
+This branch stores the scripts I use to create source and binary distributions of the tomographer project.